PeterL1n/BackgroundMattingV2/README.md

 ## Community Projects

-We show a list of projects built by third-party developers in the community.
+A list of projects built by third-party developers in the community.
 If you have a project to share, contact us!

 * [Web Demo by Gradio](https://gradio.app/g/BackgroundMattingV2): Matting your own images from your browser.